Bubbling limits of non collapsing polarized K3 surfaces: Introduction

 \section{Introduction}

-Let $\{(X_j,g_j)\}$ be a sequence of compact K\"ahler manifolds which converges to a compact metric space $(X_\infty,g_\infty)$.
-Assume that each $(X_j,g_j)$ is polarized, i.e. there is an ample line bundle $L_j$ on $X_j$ such that the K\"ahler form $\omega_j$ of $g_j$ is contained in the first Chern class $c_1(L_j)$.
-If diameters, volumes and Ricci curvatures of the sequence are uniformly bounded, the limit space $(X_\infty, g_\infty)$ is called a \textit{non-collapsing limit} and it is known that the limit space is naturally a normal projective variety by the seminal work of Donaldson-Sun \cite{DS}\cite{DS2}.
-Furthermore, for a diverging sequence of real numbers $\{c_j\}$, $\{(X_j, c_j^2 g_j)\}$ contains a convergent subsequence if base points $x_j \in X_j$ are chosen suitably and the limit is an affine variety.
-Such a \textit{rescaled limit} is called a \textit{bubbling limit} of the sequence $\{(X_j,g_j)\}$.
+Let $\{(X_j,g_j)\}_{j=1}^\infty$ be a sequence of compact K\"ahler manifolds which converges to a compact metric space $(X_\infty,d_\infty)$ in the Gromov-Hausdorff topology.
+Assume that each $(X_j,g_j)$ is polarized, i.e. there is a positive line bundle $(L_j, h_j)$ on $X_j$ such that the K\"ahler form $\omega_j$ of $g_j$ is equal to the first Chern form $c_1(L_j, h_j)$.
+If diameters, volumes and Ricci curvatures of the sequence are uniformly bounded, the limit space $(X_\infty, d_\infty)$ is called a \textit{non-collapsing limit} and it is known that the limit space is naturally a normal projective variety and the metric $d_\infty$ is defined by a weak K\"ahler metric $g_\infty$ by the seminal work of Donaldson-Sun \cite{DS}\cite{DS2}.
+Furthermore, for a diverging sequence of real numbers $\{c_j\}_{j=1}^\infty$, $\{(X_j, c_j^2 g_j, x_j)\}_{j=1}^\infty$ contains a convergent subsequence, if base points $x_j \in X_j$ are chosen suitably, and the limit is an affine variety.
+Such a \textit{rescaled limit} is called a \textit{bubbling limit} of the sequence $\{(X_j,g_j)\}_{j=1}^\infty$.
 Non-collapsing limits and its bubbling limits are closely related to algebraic geometry but the relation is still mysterious.

 For the case of polarized K3 surfaces, non-collapsing limits are well-understood.
 In fact, the following is shown in Kobayashi-Todorov \cite{KT} (see also Proposition 6.7. in \cite{OO}). \begin{thm}[Theorem 8. \cite{KT}, see also Proposition 6.7 in \cite{OO} and \cite{Anderson}] Let